Imagine you were at your local shoe store and wanted to try on a pair, but the salesperson had no clue where the shoes were.

 Since SKU numbers are unique to your business, you can change them to fit your products.
 Typically, a retailer will customize the code to match certain product characteristics such as the brand, size, and color.

 For example, if you sell orange t-shirts, your SKU numbers might be eight-digit.
 Here, the first two digits represent the brand name (like Nike or Adidas), the next three digits depict the product category (like t-shirt, poncho, sweater), and the next three digits encode the fit (small, medium, or large), followed by color (any color).

 You can also organize products based on gender (male/female) or kid's age (0-6, 6-12, and so on).

 How to create a SKU number

-You can create SKU numbers and keep them track of them manually, or consider investing in an inventory management software that does all the legwork for you.
-If you run a retail business, you likely already own a software solution that has this capability.
+You can create SKU numbers and organize them manually in a spreadsheet, or consider investing in inventory management software that does all the legwork for you.
+If you run a retail business, you likely already own a software solution with this capability.

 Tips for creating a SKU number

 A SKU number is an amalgam of the physical and brand attributes of the item you are stocking up on.

 In this image, you can notice an OMR code that incorporates implicit product information.
 The SKU number is LVMED-BLK-2492.
 The standard convention would be brand name (LV), size (MED), BLK(product color black), and 2492 (SKU number).